-Status: In Indiana, it is legal for medically qualified individuals to possess CBD oil.
-There is currently no way to obtain CBD oil in Indiana.
-All other use, possession, cultivation, or dispensing of marijuana is illegal for individual or businesses.
+Status: In Indiana, it is legal for individuals to buy, possess, and sell CBD oil derived from Hemp.
+However, CBD oil derived from Cannabis is still illegal.
+All other use, possession, cultivation, or dispensing of Cannabis is illegal for individual or businesses.

 |CBD Program||Medical Program||Recreational Program||Are Applications Open?|